nualagr/dargan-health-foods/TESTING.md

 &#9745; Easily see what products are available.

-On the Home Page, site visitors, are presented with the four latest products to be added to the site.
+On the 'Home' page, site visitors, are presented with the four latest products to be added to the site.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-latest-products-desktop-device.png "Screenshot of the New Arrivals section of the Home Page on a desktop device.")

 <br>

-Beneath these products there is a link which takes the user to a page of All New Products added to the site.
+Beneath these products there is a link which takes the user to a page of 'All New Products' added to the site.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-latest-products-mobile-device.png "Screenshot of the New Arrivals section of the Home Page on a mobile device.")

 <br>

-Alternatively, visitors can access site products by choosing one of the departmental titles, and their desired 'Category' choice from those displayed on the main Navbar.
+Alternatively, visitors can access site products by choosing one of the departmental titles, and their desired category choice from those displayed on the main navbar.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-latest-products-desktop-device.png "Screenshot of the main navbar on a desktop device.")

 <br>

-These options are contained within the dropdown menu, accessed using the Hamburger icon, on mobile devices.
+These options are contained within the dropdown menu, accessed using the hamburger icon, on mobile devices.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-main-menu-submenu-expanded-mobile-device.png "Screenshot of the hamburger icon menu when expanded on a mobile device.")